 - Using Testimonials That Don’t Reflect the Typical Consumer Experience

 Another good starting point for creating a Disclosure page – https://www.warriorforum.com/main-internet-marketing-discussion-forum/152585-ftc-affiliate-disclosure-template-bloggers.html.
 It appears at least some of the links no longer work on the forum, but did work when I used them several years ago.
 Be warned that you should still note ALL affiliate links as such even if you have a Disclosure page.
 My Disclosure page can be found at https://upsdownsfamilyhistory.wordpress.com/disclosures-and-disclaimers/.
 I generally don’t do affiliate links, but will probably add them at some point.
 I will take it a step further than I have seen most bloggers go.
-Some bloggers will do something like this affiliate link generates 5 or 10% commision, or a small amount.
+Some bloggers will do something like this affiliate link generates 5 or 10% commission, or a small amount.
 That’s not a big deal if you are a blogger who’s only making $5 – 25 /month from an affiliate link.
-It’s a big difference if your affiliate with Company X is generating several thousand dollars or more per month.
+It’s a big difference if your an affiliate with Company X and is generating several thousand dollars or more per month.
 It may not make a difference in your attitude towards the company, but people should be aware of how much you are making once it’s a sizeable amount.
 I know of one blogger that often touts a specific DNA company over others.
 The blogger has affiliate links with several DNA companies, but they make a lot with one of them.
 They also hype that DNA company over the others.

-If I get to the point where I am making a fair amount of money with any DNA company or any other company, I don’t plan on pushing it over other companies that I may or may not have affiliate links with.
+If I get to the point where I am making a fair amount of money (as in more than $20 – 25/month) with any DNA company or any other company, I don’t plan on pushing it over other companies that I may or may not have affiliate links with.
 There are companies I prefer for certain types of DNA testing, but I don’t have affiliate links with those companies at the present.
 In other cases, I may point out a DNA company alternative that many DNA experts won’t recommend, but if I believe it best fits a need raised by a viewer, I will mention it as an option.
 When I review some of my DNA results, I try to give the “Good, Bad, and Ugly” of what I like, what I don’t like, etc., but I also try to make the point that just because I like or don’t like something doesn’t necessarily mean you will like or dislike the same things.
 There are times I recommended a DNA company to somebody because it best fit their needs or what they were trying to figure out even if it was a company I don’t normally recommend.
 From my perspective, your needs, wants, desires, etc. should determine which company and/or tests you should look at utilizing.

 It’s also important to note if you get a free product that was given to you specifically as a product review.
 I get a lot of free ebooks on Amazon that are available free to anyone, but if I get an ARC (Advanced Review Copy) of an ebook, I will note that in my review as that’s a different level of free since it’s not available to everybody.
 I would note the free ebook as such if it were from a giveaway and wasn’t normally a permafree ebook.
 Some authors make a book in a series permafree as a way to draw you into wanting to buy the other books in the series.
 If you do a search for free ebooks on Amazon, Nook, Kobo, GooglePlay, or iTunes, you will find a lot.